 3) Then, grab your cinnamon and lightly dust the top of the chopped apples.

 4) Now add your sweetener of choice.
 I used coconut sugar.
-If you choose to use an artificial sweetener or stevia, you may want to add only ½ the amount called for in the recipe, as many calorie-free sweeteners are much sweeter than coconut, white or brown sugar.
+If you choose to use an artificial sweetener, monk fruit or stevia, you may want to add only ½ the amount called for in the recipe, as many calorie-free sweeteners are much sweeter than coconut, white or brown sugar.

 5) Next, add the lemon juice.
 If you don’t have any fresh lemons handy, the bottled type of lemon juice will work just fine.

-7) In a separate bowl, add the old-fashioned rolled oats, butter (or butter sub), cinnamon, sugar and walnuts (IF you’re a walnut person)…
+7) In a separate bowl, add the old-fashioned rolled oats, non-dairy butter, cinnamon, sugar and walnuts (IF you’re a walnut person)…

 And mix it all together with your fingers until all ingredients are well incorporated.